Start9Labs/btcpayserver-startos/docs/instructions.md

 This service provides an enormous amount of functionality surrounding creating stores, generating invoices, and accepting payments.
 Please visit the visit the official [docs](https://docs.btcpayserver.org/) for details on the full capabilities.

+BTCPayServer Vault is not yet supported for hardware wallet integration.

 ## Creating your Account

 When you visit your BTCPay Server for the first time, you will be asked to create an account - this will be the admin user account.
 Note, *you are creating an account with yourself* - there are no third parties involved storing your password on a remote server.
 The password is stored on the Embassy in the BTCPay Server database and is not editable from the service config page.